Cloud feature. Filtering and search is available in the AgentMark Dashboard.

 Filter popover

 Click the Filters button above the trace or session list to open the filter popover.
 From here you can build filter expressions by adding one or more filter rows.
-Each filter row consists of three parts:
+Each filter row consists of three parts:- Field: the trace attribute to filter on

-2. Operator — the comparison to apply
+- Operator: the comparison to apply

-3. Value — the value to match against
+- Value: the value to match against

 Available filter fields